karthiksuki/Jovian-Automation/README.md

 <img src="https://github.com/JovianML/jovian-py/blob/master/docs/jovian_horizontal_logo.svg" width="480">

-[Jovian](https://www.jovian.ai?utm_source) is a platform for sharing and collaboraring on Jupyter notebooks and data science projects. `jovian-py` is an open-source Python package for uploading your data science code, Jupyter notebooks, ML models, hyperparameters, metrics etc. to your Jovian account.
+[Jovian](https://www.jovian.ai?utm_source) is a platform for sharing and collaborating on Jupyter notebooks and data science projects. `jovian-py` is an open-source Python package for uploading your data science code, Jupyter notebooks, ML models, hyperparameters, metrics, etc. to your Jovian account.

 ## Usage